Should we love ourselves unconditionally?

-While he does not explicitly trace out why these virtues are so important, I would argue that faith helps us believe that our original goodness and worth (God’s light in us) is there, even when we can’t feel or see it.
-Hope helps us believe that we can return to that goodness.
-Love allows us to cherish the goodness and worth in us.
+That is because faith helps us believe that our original goodness and worth (God’s light in us) is there.
+And it is there, even when we can’t feel or see it.
+And hope helps us believe that we can return to that goodness.
+Lastly, love allows us to cherish the goodness and worth in us.

 Love especially is an important virtue to Augustine, and he writes in his love sermon, “To have love and be a bad person is impossible.
 Love is the unique gift, the fountain that is yours alone.
 The Spirit of God exhorts you to drink from it, and in so doing to drink from himself…Love and do what you will.”

 And this brings us back to the idea of loving ourselves unconditionally.

 Is it dangerous to love ourselves unconditionally?

 Well, if we are completely wicked and corrupt by nature, it likely is dangerous to love ourselves unconditionally.

 But, if Mengzi and Augustine are right, then unconditional love for ourselves is one of the best ideas anyone has ever had.